neoski/youtube-music-player/README.md

 # youtube-music-player
-Angular5 module.
-Create a music player with youtube links and control it.
+Create a music player with youtube links and control it (Angular5 module).

 **Usage :**